 To connect to the Azure Stack account, select Add an account.

-In the Connect to Azure Storage dialog box, under Azure environment, select Create Custom Environment, and then click Next.
+In the Connect to Azure Storage dialog box, under Azure environment, select Use Azure Stack Environment, and then click Next.

-To sign in with the Azure Stack account that's associated with at least one active Azure Stack subscription, fill in the Sign in to a Custom Cloud Environment dialog box.
+To sign in with the Azure Stack account that's associated with at least one active Azure Stack subscription, fill in the Sign in to Azure Stack Environment dialog box.